 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 - Anesthesia is medicine to make you comfortable during the surgery.
 Healthcare providers will work with you to decide which anesthesia is best for you.

 - General anesthesia will keep you asleep and free from pain during surgery.
 Anesthesia may be given through your IV.
 You may instead breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

 - Local anesthesia is a shot of medicine used to numb the area and dull the pain.
 You may still feel pressure or pushing during surgery.

 During your surgery:

 Your surgeon will place your head in a clamp to hold it in position.
-He will make an incision in your scalp and remove your glioma.
-Your surgeon will place wafer-like chemotherapy medicine in the area where your glioma was.
-He will close the incision with stitches or staples.
-A bandage may be placed over your incision.
+He or she will make an incision in your scalp and remove a small piece of skull bone.
+The glioma will be removed, and chemotherapy medicine will be placed in the area where your glioma was.
+The piece of bone will be replaced.
+Your surgeon will close the incision with stitches or staples.
+A bandage may be placed over the incision.

 After your surgery: